 Your ordinary car insurance may cover you when making food deliveries, or it might not.

 Standard car insurance does not cover you when driving for business purposes.
-If you are making deliveries for a private company, then you are driving for business purposes.
+If you make deliveries for a private company, you are driving for business purposes.
 Uber Eats car insurance covers you, but your own car insurance may deny your claim.

 Your car insurance policy may have specific documentation about rideshare or food delivery services.
 Your car insurance may specifically exclude you when working for Uber Eats or any other rideshare or delivery service.

 Some car insurance policies are more lenient.
-If food delivery is less than 50% of total miles driven, for example, then your standard car insurance may cover you.
+For example, if food delivery is less than 50% of total miles driven, your standard car insurance may cover you.